MUZZLES FOR SMALL DOGS

 My dog does not need a muzzle.
 This is often heard when it comes to the subject of muzzle or muzzle for the small dog.
 But is it really so?

 What is the most important thing about a muzzle?

-- It’s meant to protect your dog.
+- It is designed to protect your dog.